-Third, when the number of source nodes grows with N, the mean accuracy can even increase with N (see results for the shortest path rule for r = 0.9 and $N_S = N/10$)-the information gained from a growing number of source nodes is sufficient to overweight the shortest paths that become longer, on average, as N grows.
+Third, when the number of source nodes grows with N, the mean accuracy can even increase with N (see results for the shortest path rule for r = 0.9 and $N_s = N/10$) - the information gained from a growing number of source nodes is sufficient to overweight the shortest paths that become longer, on average, as N grows.
 This occurs for sufficiently high link reliability r = 0.9.
 Theoretically, this effect is clear for r = 1, where additional source nodes mean additional information without any loss due to long distances.
+This argument also applies to the Bayesian rule, for which expected accuracy is weakly above the shortest path rule's.